courselabs/docker/labs/compose-build/solution.md

 When you merge in the latest file it will build images with the tag `21.05`, which is the version for this release of the app.

-Consumers can use `21.05` to get the current build for this release, or `21.05-16` to get a specific build:
+Consumers can use `21.05` to get the current build for this release, or e.g. `21.05-33` to get a specific build:

 ```
 docker pull courselabs/rng-api:21.05